Blockchain-at-Michigan/Smart-Contract-Tutorial/guides/TruffleGuide.md

 `truffle init`

 #### 3. Edit your truffle-config.js file
 Open truffle-config.js or truffle.js (located in the SourceTracker directory).
-Paste the following code under networks to tell Truffle to connect to Ganache:
+Paste the following code under "Networks:" to tell Truffle to connect to Ganache:
 ```javascript
 development: {
   host: "localhost",